jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 ### \<taxonomicCoverage\>

 There are many systems for denoting taxonomic entities or groups, including local systems that are specific to the Jornada Basin LTER or its researchers.
-JRN data packages that contain taxonomic data (attributes of species or groups of species) should provide ways to link the taxonomic entities or groups in a \<dataset\> to modern, accepted taxonomic classifications at the _Genus species_ or finer levels.
+JRN data packages that contain taxonomic data (data attributes of species, groups of species, or other taxa) should provide ways to identify the taxonomic entities or groups in a \<dataset\> to modern, accepted taxonomic classifications at the _Genus species_ or finer levels.

-These links may be provided in the data entity itself (a "Genus_species" variable/attribute, for example) or by keys or coding systems that are separate from the data entity.
-If separated, these keys or coding systems should be provided as additional data entities in the data package, or as a link to other JRN EDI packages with this information.
+These links may be provided in a variable or category in the data entity itself (a "Genus_species" variable, or example), as long as they are properly attributed to an authority like ITIS or USDA PLANTS.
+Local (JRN specific) taxonomic keys or coding systems that appear in a data entity must be available to the data user.
+In these cases the keys or coding systems used should be described in the metadata and provided as either an additional data entity in the data package, or as a link to other JRN EDI packages with this information.

 Some current Jornada taxonomic keys are: